Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Experimental Results

 \subsection{RQ1: Effects of Batching and Self-Consistency on Relevance Assessment}

-Figures \ref{fig:n_scores_shall} and \ref{fig:n_scores_deep} and Table \ref{tab:n_scores} show the effects of increasing the number of self-consistency LLM calls/passage ($m$) from 1 (i.e. no self-consistency) to 15 on relevance assessment performance (AUC-PR), with more plots shown in Appendix \ref{sec:appendix_n_scores_auc}.
+Figures \ref{fig:n_scores_shall} and \ref{fig:n_scores_deep} and Table \ref{tab:n_scores} show the effects of increasing the number of self-consistency LLM calls/passage ($m$) from 1 (i.e., no self-consistency) to 15 on relevance assessment performance (AUC-PR) -- with more plots in Appendix \ref{sec:appendix_n_scores_auc}.
 While one-by-one PW methods are competitive at $m=1$, they are always outperformed by a batched PW method at $m = 15$.

 \paragraph{Batching can amplify the benefits of self-consistency:} Though increasing the number of self-consistency calls greatly improved all PW methods, batched methods improved considerably more than one-by-one methods.
-We conjecture this effect may be due to the larger context created by batching leading to more diverse LLM sampling across multiple self-consistency calls.
+We conjecture that this is because batching leads to more diverse LLM sampling across self-consistency calls.
 For instance, for GPT-4o on Legal Search (Shallow), one-by-one PW improved from 32\% AUC-PR at $m = 1$ to 41\% at $m = 15$ ($+ 9\%$), while all-in-one PW (Shuffled) improved from 30\% to 45\% ($+ 15\%)$, respectively.

-Remarkably, for our shallow setting ($D = 30$), all-in-one PW uses 30 times fewer LLM calls per query than one-by-one PW.
+\paragraph{Batching can reduce latency by an order of magnitude or more:} Figure \ref{fig:runtimes} shows per-query runtimes across different values of $m$ and varying numbers of parallel LLMs for shallow Legal Search.
+The median time for 30 sequential one-by-one PW LLM calls was 34–58s, depending on the LLM, while judging all 30 passages in a single call took only 2–6s, constituting a 6-17x speedup.
+Such speedups can be expected if the number of parallel LLMs is not greater than $m$ -- otherwise, smaller batch sizes allow for more parallelization, as shown in the second pane of Figure \ref{fig:runtimes}.
+But if there are only a few parallel LLMs available, batched methods are much faster, especially when self-consistency ensembling is used.

-\paragraph{\textbf{Shuffling is helpful for high-enough $m$:}} At $m=15$, the best performance acoss all datasets and LLMs was always achieved by a batched method with shuffling, which can likely be attributed to more diverse LLM sampling with reduced position bias across self-consistency calls.
+\paragraph{\textbf{Shuffling is helpful for high-enough $m$:}} At $m=15$, the best performance across all datasets and LLMs was always achieved by a batched method with shuffling, which can likely be attributed to more diverse LLM sampling across self-consistency calls.

 \paragraph{\textbf{Sub-batching is useful for deep search:}} While all batched self-consistency methods performed well in shallow search (30 passages), for deep search (90 passages), the all-in-one methods performed poorly -- far worse than the sub-batched methods (green lines in Figure \ref{fig:n_scores_deep}).
-RQ2 further explores why large batches of 90 passages degraded performance at the values of $m$ tested.
+RQ2 further explores why the overly large batches of 90 passages degraded performance at the values of $m$ tested.